 MS and Engineer Students

 CEE strives to support Master's students where possible.
-In most cases, any student financial support awarded would be sent by email after you receive your admissions letter.
+In most cases, any student financial support awarded would be included in your admissions letter.
 Students with additional financial needs should consider other avenues including several listed on this page.

 School of Engineering and Stanford Doerr School of Sustainability Fellowships

 The School of Engineering and the Stanford Doerr School of Sustainability generously funds graduate fellowship opportunities to outstanding students in the Department of Civil & Environmental Engineering.
 This funding opportunity is intended for outstanding candidates in graduate study leading to the PhD.
 To be considered for assistance as an entering student, it is necessary only to submit the application for admission to our PhD program with supporting documents.
 Recipients are notified at the time of admission.

 This prestigious, three-year university award is intended for outstanding candidates in graduate study leading to the PhD.
 The fellowship is selectively awarded to entering and current graduate students who are pursuing (or plan to pursue) a PhD in Civil & Environmental Engineering.
 The award provides a quarterly stipend and tuition for 8-10 units per quarter for 12 quarters.
 The selection process is demanding, requiring nomination and confirmation by both department and university committees.